jueqingsizhe66/XEmacs.d/README.md

 次要目的: clojure(closure) learning ----Clojureable
 最终目的: Exercise yourself!
 Train yourself!
 Teach yourself!
 Tell yourself something!
-         You should know how to help yourself(your baby too)
+         You should know how to help yourself(your baby too) Finally, just image yourself, imagine your future, focus let you start one activity! focus let you achieve your thinking.

     Use your force, make it reachable(reference--relationship), Zhao!
     Make it useable!